cloudblog004/fantasticfoodies/content/en/posts/2857-recipe-of-favorite-low-carb-tex-mex-chicken-zucchini-skillet.md

 ##### Steps to make Low carb Tex Mex Chicken zucchini skillet:

 1. Preheat large derp skillet large medium heat and swirl oil to coat.
 Add onion, garlic and bell pepper; saute for 3 minutes, stirring occasionally.
 Move vegetables to the side of the skillet and add chicken.
 Sprinkle with 1 tsp cumin, salt and black pepper.
 Cook for about 5-7minutes, stirring occasionally.
 1. Add corn, beans, tomatoes, zucchini, taco seasoning and remaining cumin.
 Stir, cover and cook on low-medium for 10 minutes.
 Sprinkle with cheese, cover and cook for a few minutes or until cheese has melted.
 Top with green onion and cilantro.
 Serve hot, on its own or over a healthy rice.
-Add sour cream &amp; green onions if desired.
+Add sour cream & green onions if desired.
 1. Ready to serve and ENJOY!